Ascending Passage .com HOME PAGE.

 place of Rameses.

-cannot, be dissolved into the ether, he loomed over the Egypt that is
+Like a cloud he loomed over the Egypt that is

 traces, everywhere you hear his name.
 You say to a tall young